MatthewElford/Lab-2--Repository/README.md

  This class is different than I am use to.

+Same here.
 # Lab-2--Repository